What Is Parametric Insurance?

 It's free, simple and secure.

-Parametric insurance is a simple kind of insurance that pays out based on whether or not a particular event happened, such as a natural disaster.
-For homeowners, parametric insurance can be a good tool to protect yourself in case of natural disasters — especially if you live in a high-risk area.
+Parametric insurance pays out based on whether or not an event, such as a natural disaster, happens within the parameters of your policy.
+If you are a homeowner, parametric insurance can be a good tool for protecting yourself from natural disasters, especially if you live in a high-risk area.

 How does parametric insurance work?

-Unlike most kinds of insurance, which reimburse you for the cost of damage (such as for damage to your home after a windstorm), parametric insurance pays out if a particular event occurs — without considering whether any damage occurred.
+Most kinds of insurance reimburse you for the cost of damage (for instance, damage to your home after a windstorm).
+But parametric insurance pays if a particular event occurs, whether or not there's damage.

 Events commonly covered under parametric insurance